nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/cve_tracking.md

 !!! note
     If a record is updated due to a mismatched Modified Date against NIST, a comment will be added to the TOP of the comments section notifying of an update and the timestamp that the record was locally modified.
 The record's Last Modifed Date will be updated to show when the record itself was modifed in NIST.

+!!! note
+    The Job sets the CVE's CVSS Base Score and Severity from the highest CVSS version NIST provides (v4.0, then v3.1, v3.0, v2), and records that version's vector string in the CVSS Vector field.
+For v3.0 and later, the Severity is NIST's `baseSeverity`.
+For v2, the Severity is always derived from the base score (Low: 0.0-3.9, Medium: 4.0-6.9, High: 7.0-10.0).
+The legacy CVSSv2 Score and CVSSv3 Score fields are no longer modified by the Job.

 ### External Integration
 An External Integration must be created and configured in order to use the NIST NVD API for automatic software CVE discovery.
 On this note, the following is installed for you: